Key takeaways

 9. Vitamin D

-Vitamin D is unique in that most vitamin D can be produced in our bodies when exposed to adequate amounts of UVB radiation from sunlight.
+Vitamin D is unique in that most can be produced by our bodies when exposed to adequate amounts of sunlight.
 Vitamin D’s key role is to regulate calcium absorption.
-Those with a vitamin D deficiency are unable to absorb that calcium and in turn strengthen bones.
-However, vitamin D has several other important roles for overall health, including supporting bone health, cardiovascular health, testosterone, and immune function.
+Those with a vitamin D deficiency are unable to absorb that calcium and, in turn, maintain healthy bones.
+However, vitamin D has several other important roles for overall health, including supporting cardiovascular health, testosterone, and immune function.

-Try to get 10-15 minutes of mid-day sun exposure of the face, hands, and arms without protective sunscreen may be enough to maintain healthy vitamin D levels, depending on the time of year, latitude, and skin pigmentation characteristics.
+Getting 10–15 minutes of mid-day sun exposure on the face, hands, and arms without protective sunscreen is usually enough to maintain healthy vitamin D levels, depending on the time of year, latitude, and skin pigmentation characteristics.
 Remember, if your skin is starting to turn pink, you’ve gotten too much sun.

 RELATED: How much vitamin D should I take? | Why would I need a prescription for vitamin D?